Export Skool members to CSV

 ...

-Data quality reality check (measured on a 728-member community):
+Data quality reality check (measured on a 700+ member community):

-Invited Bycolumn is empty unless the member came through a referral link.
+invitedByfield is empty unless the member came through a tracked referral link.

-If you need the acquisition source (Joined from {channel}), that’s NOT in the CSV — it’s in member.metadata.attrSrcComp from the SSR payload.
+If you need the acquisition source (Joined from {channel}), that’s NOT in the export — it’s in member.metadata.attrSrcComp from the SSR payload.
 Use members:list for that.

 Step 1 — Call the export action